University of Missouri Debt Policy

 Reporting to Board

-The Office of the Vice President for Finance and Administration will annually present a report to the Board of Curators on debt issued, debt outstanding, the University’s estimated debt capacity and credit ratings.
+The Office of the Vice President for Finance will annually present a report to the Board of Curators on debt issued, debt outstanding, the university’s estimated debt capacity and credit ratings.